sigstore/docs/content/en/language_clients/rust/overview.md

 [`sigstore`](https://crates.io/crates/sigstore) is a crate designed to interact with Sigstore architecture.

-This crate is under active development, but will not be considered stable until the 1.0 release.
+**This crate is under active development, and will not be considered stable until the [1.0 release](https://github.com/sigstore/sigstore-rs/issues/274).**

 ## Features

-- Cosign sign and verify
+- Container and binary signing and verification
 - Fulcio integration including an OpenID Connect API
 - All Rekor client APIs can be leveraged to interact with the transparency log
 - Cryptographic key management